neurodata/neurodata.io/content/about/agreements.md

 #### Guidance

-> I commit to providing direction and guidance to the best of my abilities in support of your growth and maturation as a student, scientist, and conscious being.
+> I commit to providing [conscious guidance and direction](https://conscious.is/excercises-guides/creator-coach-challenger-cards) to the best of my abilities in support of your growth and maturation as a student, scientist, and conscious being.

 At various times, this will translate into me being a: